m-labs/artiq/doc/manual/core_device_flash_storage.rst

 The flash storage area is one sector (64 kB) large and is organized as a list of key-value records.

-This flash storage space can be accessed by using the artiq_coreconfig.py :ref:`core-device-configuration-tool`.
+This flash storage space can be accessed by using the artiq_coretool.py :ref:`core-device-access-tool`.